pinepain/php-ref/stubs/README.md

 ## Installation

-If you already have php-weak extension installed, you may want to require stub files with composer to have nice type hinting in your IDE:
+If you are also using Composer, it is recommended that you add the [php-weak-stub](https://github.com/pinepain/php-weak-stubs) package as a dev-mode requirement.
+This provides skeleton definitions and annotations to enable support for auto-completion in your IDE and other code-analysis tools.

-    composer require --dev php-weak-stubs
+    composer require --dev pinepain/php-weak-stubs

 ## License

 [php-weak](https://github.com/pinepain/php-weak) PHP extension is a free software licensed under the [MIT license](http://opensource.org/licenses/MIT).